Nate Parker: Directing

 In 2012, Parker directed a short film called #AmeriCAN, which featured La La Anthony and is a thought piece about growing up as a young black person in a racially divided America.

 For over seven years, Parker worked on making a film based on the life of Nat Turner.
-In 2014, he announced that he had funding and was working on assembling his team, and that the film would be called The Birth of a Nation, in an ironic reappropriation of the infamously racist 1915 film of the same name.
+In 2014, he announced that he had funding and was working on assembling his team, and that the film would be called The Birth of a Nation, in a reappropriation of the 1915 D. W. Griffith film The Birth of a Nation, which is widely regarded as extremely racist.
 In addition to writing and directing, Parker cast himself as Turner.
 Aja Naomi King, Armie Hammer and Gabrielle Union were also cast in key roles.

-The Birth of a Nation attracted increased scrutiny due to rumored Oscar nominations, and because the film itself depicts a brutal rape, the 1999 rape allegations against Parker received significant press coverage.
+The Birth of a Nation attracted attention due to rumored Oscar nominations.
+Because the film depicts a brutal rape, the 1999 rape allegations against Parker received significant press coverage.
 Fox Searchlight Pictures, the studio releasing the film, went into damage control mode.
 Union, a rape victim and one of the main stars of The Birth of a Nation, wrote in the Los Angeles Times, "As important and ground-breaking as this film is, I cannot take these allegations lightly."
 Parker chose to deflect questions about his past legal problems while doing press for The Birth of a Nation at the Toronto Film Festival.
 Shortly thereafter, Parker and his handlers chose to cut press interviews short when questions came up about his involvement with the alleged rape and its impact on the marketing of the film.

 The sister of Parker's alleged victim said the invention of a rape scene and Parker playing the avenging hero caused her and her family immense pain.
 To try to defuse the public backlash, Bron Studios hired The Glover Park Group and Don McPherson to give Parker media training and public relations advice.
 In an October 2016 60 Minutes interview, Parker maintained that he was innocent of the crime and that he did not feel guilty about it, but conceded that, from the perspective of a 36-year-old man, he had done something morally wrong.